vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/01_pramANa-paddhatiH.md

 <details><summary>English</summary>

 27-28.
-Resolution to observe conformity (to His will), absence of opposition (to it), faith that He will protect, and solicitation for His protection, resignation of one's self (to Him) (atmanikshepa) and the feeling of helplessness- these are the six kinds of Saremagati (i. e. refuge seeking).
+Resolution to observe conformity (to His will), absence of opposition (to it), faith that He will protect, and solicitation for His protection, resignation of one's self (to Him) (atmanikshepa) and the feeling of helplessnessthese are the six kinds of Saremagati (i. e. refuge seeking).
 </details>